JeissonRuiz02/adipa-market-intel/README.md

 - Integrate a live FX API (Fixer.io) instead of fixed rates
 - Add more sources: MasterClass, LinkedIn Learning, other Spanish-language platforms
 - Send the daily report to Slack with a week-over-week comparison
-- Schedule `analyze_market` as a Prefect deployment on a Prefect-aware heavy worker
+- Migrate to Prefect 3.x to resolve the pydantic conflict and schedule the heavy pipeline as a proper Prefect deployment
+- Use authenticated Playwright sessions or rotating proxies to bypass Udemy and Domestika captchas

 **Operations:**
 - Nginx reverse proxy with basic auth in front of the Prefect UI
 - Prefect alerts to Slack when a flow fails
 - Environment variables for FX rates (remove hardcoding)
-- Prefect metrics exported to Grafana

 **Quality:**
 - Unit tests for parsing and normalization functions